-4.3 Outputs
+5.3 Outputs

 Depending on the logical value of the variables of Table 5, FEYNMASTER can have different outputs.
-We now list the total set of outputs, assuming that all those variables are set to True.29 First, in the directory where the FEYNMASTER model is, two files are generated: the FEYNRULES notebook (Notebook.nb) and an auxiliary file for it (PreControl.m).
-Second, the QGRAF model with the internal name of the model is created, and placed inside the folder with the models for QGRAF (cf. note 2); besides, a file named last-output (with the last output from QGRAF) is created inside the directory corresponding to QGRAF.
-Then, if it does not exist yet, a directory with the internal name of the model is created inside the FEYNMASTER output.
+We now list the total set of outputs, assuming that all those variables are set to True.
+First, in the directory where the FEYNMASTER model is, two files are generated: the FEYNRULES notebook (Notebook.nb) and an auxiliary file for it (PreControl.m).
+Second, the QGRAF model with the internal name of the model is created, and placed inside the folder with the models for QGRAF (cf. note 1); besides, a file named last-output (with the last output from QGRAF) is created inside the directory corresponding to QGRAF.
+Then, if it does not exist yet, a directory with the internal name of the model is created inside the folder.
 Inside it, and if they do not exist yet, three directories are created, Counterterms, FeynmanRules and Processes, which we now describe.

 Counterterms contains one folder, TeXs-drawing, and two files, CTini.m and CTfin.m.
 TeXs-drawing is where the PDF file with the complete set of Feynman rules for the counterterms interactions is stored, as well as the LATEX file that creates it.
 CTini.m is the file which the FEYNCALC notebook has access to and where the Feynman rules for the counterterms interactions are stored.
-CTfin.m, in turn, is the aforementioned file containing the counterterms that were computed (in \overline{MS}) to absorb the divergences of the processes of the sequence at stake.
+CTfin.m, in turn, is the aforementioned file containing the counterterms that were computed (in $\overline{MS}$ ) to absorb the divergences of the processes of the sequence at stake.

-FeynmanRules, besides several auxiliary files to be used in the FEYNCALC notebook, contains yet another TeXs-drawing folder, where the PDF file with the complete set of Feynman rules for the tree-level
+FeynmanRules, besides several auxiliary files to be used in the FEYNCALC notebook, contains yet another TeXs-drawing folder, where the PDF file with the complete set of Feynman rules for the tree-level interactions is stored, as well as the LATEX file that creates it.